nextstrain/mpox/nextclade/resources/clade-i/README.md

 This is in contrast to the reference used in the other Nextclade mpox datasets, which use a clade IIb reference sequence.

-The reference tree consists of all good quality clade I sequences available within Genbank at the time of dataset creation, as well as 3 outgroup genomes (a reconstructed ancestor of all clades, and one sequence for each of clade IIa and clade IIb).
+The reference tree consists of all good quality clade I sequences available within Genbank at the time of dataset creation (with identical sequences deduplicated to 1), as well as 3 outgroup genomes (a reconstructed ancestor of all clades, and one sequence for each of clade IIa and clade IIb).

 ## Further reading